ChristineLoveCoding/100-books-I-read/README.md

 # 100-books-I-read-as-a-CS-major.

-I just want to setup this repo to jounal 100 CS books I read as a Computer Science major.
+I just want to setup this repo to journal 100 CS books I read as a Computer Science major.

 2024 Goals :
 1. Make 1000 git commits.